peterkwkwan/Programming_Theory/books/you_dont_know_js_yet_scopes_&_closures.md

 - Then Engine will later execute this `a = 2` assignment.
 The code Engine runs will first ask Scope if there is a variable called `a` in the current scope collection.
 If so, Engine will use the variable.
 If not, Engine looks elsewhere (nested scope).
 If it still cannot be found, Engine will raise an error!

 ## Nested Scope

+- usually we have more than one scope to consider.
+Scopes can be nested inside other scopes
+- if variable cannot be found in the current scope, engine consults the next outer scope, continuing until variable is found or the global scope is reached

+## Errors

+- if the variable lookup was not successful, this results in a `ReferenceError` being thrown by the Engine
+- if the program is NOT running in `Strict Mode`, then the global scope will create a new variable of that name <italic>in the global scope</italic>
+  - `Strict Mode` disables this automatic/implicit creation of global variables on error